THE ULTIMATE

 TREKKING POLES

 These are necessary for tricky terrain, and a life saver on the steep ups and downs.
 Plus your knees will thank you!
-Make sure they are collapsible for easy stashing, and simple to adjust. *Hikers on WHOA Peru trips have the option to rent trekking poles in country.
+Make sure they are collapsible for easy stashing, and simple to adjust.

 BONUS: You get 20% off Leki poles for being a part of the WHOA family!
 Just use this special link and your discount will be automatically applied.
 (For free shipping use code FREE99 at checkout.)